Israel's top court allows aid groups to keep working in Gaza as Israeli strikes kill 5 there

 Friday's order was a temporary injunction while the court considers the case.
 There was no timeline for a final decision.

-“This is, however, a step in the right direction — with a long, long way still to go.
-We will keep fighting to be able to do our jobs, and deliver life saving assistance to Palestinians in need,” said Athena Rayburn, the executive director of AIDA, an umbrella organization representing over 100 groups operating in the Palestinian territories.
+“This is, however, a step in the right direction — with a long, long way still to go” said Athena Rayburn, the executive director of AIDA, an umbrella organization representing over 100 groups operating in the Palestinian territories.

-Lawyers representing the aid groups said the decision has given Palestinians in Gaza and the West Bank some “breathing room."
+The Norwegian Refugee Council, among the aid groups facing a ban, welcomed the injunction but said it offers only partial relief.

+“The injunction pauses immediate closure,” council spokesperson Shaina Low said in a statement.
+“It does not restore visas, reopen access or resolve the wider restrictions that continue to affect aid delivery. ”

 The petition said the new rules violate international law, and that Israel, as an occupying power, has the obligation to ensure food and medicine reach people.
 It also says Israel does not have the authority to shutter organizations in areas under the nominal control of the Palestinian Authority.